SLA Frequently Asked Questions

 These sessions are taught using narrated PowerPoint presentations, podcasts, short videos, and short practical readings.
 At the end of each session, you complete application questions that ask you to apply insights gained to your future learning, and you receive instructor feedback on each assignment.

-- What does it mean to "know" a language?
-In order to know a language, exactly what do you need to learn—that is, what areas or aspects of language should you focus on?
+- What does it mean to "know" a language, and exactly what do you need to learn?

 - How can you capitalize on your innate learning strengths, and how can you deal with your weaknesses?

 - How can you most effectively learn grammar and vocabulary?